North London

 See more about this pub on WhatPub, CAMRA's national pub guide.

 Aug 2023 - on a visit "The barman said he didn't know of any CAMRA discount " We had it down as 20p off a pint.
 Now removed.
+On a visit in Sept 2024 guest beers were from Birmingham Brewing & Hadrian Border Brewery - nice choices.

 Large, one-bar pub broken into two by a large wooden pillar, Sofas are mixed in with wooden tables, chairs and some high stools.
 Four green and gold ornate pillars give a hint to the age of the pub being a couple of centuries old.
 The age of the wooden floor and black and cream floor tiles along the bar front is not known.